List of Hollyoaks characters introduced in 2015: Aiden and Kyle Bigsby

 Aiden Bigsby, played by Joseph Cocklin, and Kyle Bigsby, played by Mitchell Hunt, made their first appearances on 29 April 2015.
 The characters and casting details were announced on 12 March 2015.
 Aiden and Kyle are introduced when they cross paths with Harry Thompson (Parry Glasspool) and Zack Loveday (Duayne Boachie) on the school football team.

 Aiden and Kyle subject Dylan Jenkins (James Fletcher) to a campaign of bullying and beat up Ste Hay (Kieron Richardson) in a homophobic attack.
 They are reported to the police by Zack and is arrested and charged with actual bodily harm.
 Kyle later blackmails Harry into stealing exam paper answers for him.
-When Harry is late for giving the papers to him, Kyle sends his girlfriend, Cleo McQueen (Nadine Rose Mulkerrin), footage of Harry in a gay bar and reveals his homosexuality.
+When Harry is late for giving the papers to him, Kyle sends his girlfriend, Cleo McQueen (Nadine Mulkerrin), footage of Harry in a gay bar and reveals his homosexuality.
 Cleo is infuriated and believes that Harry has betrayed her.
 Kyle then hosts two parties with drugs which Kyle believes are legal highs but are in fact illegal.
 Kyle tries to kiss Holly Cunningham (Amanda Clapham) but Holly lashes out and runs out.
 A few weeks later, Kyle encourages Holly to take legal highs again.
 However, when Jason Roscoe (Alfie Browne-Sykes) finds out about Kyle giving her the drugs and attempting to kiss her, he arrests him on a sexual assault charge.